chatziko/libqif/README.md

 - There is an script for the instalation of the needeed libraries called installing_needeed_libs.sh
 - There is an script for compile the LIBQIF library called compile.sh
-- There is an script for generating the LIBQIF documentation with doxygen called create_documentation.sh
+- There is an script for generating the LIBQIF documentation with doxygen called create_documentation.sh There is an script for running the test cases called run_tests.sh
 - There is an script for generation a new version of LIBQIF creating a .tar.gz on the bin/ directory.

 The repository structure: